 What is monocular elevation deficiency (Double Elevator Palsy)?

-Monocular Elevation Deficiency, also known by the older term Double Elevator Palsy, is an inability to elevate one eye above the horizontal plane [See figure 1].
-There are varying degrees of severity from misalignment only in upgaze to the deficit effecting straight ahead gaze, resulting in a hypotropia, one eye that is pointed downward relative to the other eye (hypotropia) [See figure 1].
+Monocular Elevation Deficiency, also known as Double Elevator Palsy, is an inability to elevate one eye above the horizontal plane [See figure 1].
+There are varying degrees of severity from misalignment only in upgaze to the deficit effecting straight ahead gaze, resulting in a hypotropia, one eye that is pointed downward relative to the other eye.

-Fig. 1: Patient with left-sided monocular elevation deficiency/double elevator palsy attempting to look upward.
+Fig. 1: PPatient with left-sided monocular elevation deficiency/double elevator palsy attempting to look upward.

-This entity is not known to be hereditary (inherited).
+This entity is not usually hereditary (inherited).
 It is a rare condition, and can be congenital (present at birth) or acquired after birth.
 There have been some reports of families with monocular elevation deficiency, but no single gene has been identified as causative.

 Yes.
-The eyelid on the involved side is droopy (ptosis) 25-75% of the time while most of the remaining cases have pseudoptosis.
-In this case, the pseudoptosis is the appearance of ptosis caused by the eye being hypotropic (downward displaced).
+The eyelid on the same side that cannot elevate is droopy (ptosis) 25-75% of the time, and most of the remaining cases have pseudoptosis.
+Pseudoptosis is the appearance of droopy eyelid caused by the eyeball being hypotropic (downward displaced).
 This is because when the eye looks downward, the eyelid also is lower naturally.

-25-50% of those with Monocular Elevation Deficiency and Congenital Ptosis have a phenomenon called Marcus Gunn jaw-winking.
+Up to 50% of patients with monocular elevation deficiency and congenital ptosis have a phenomenon called Marcus Gunn jaw-winking.
 This is a condition in which the cranial nerve that controls eyelid movement is mis-wired with the cranial nerve that controls chewing or sucking thus creating a "wink" when chewing or sucking.
 Marcus Gunn jaw-winking is also considered a CID.

 There is no known association between Monocular Elevation Deficiency and systemic or neurological diseases.
-Other disorders can occur in conjunction with Monocular Elevation Deficiency, but they are not directly related.
+Other disorders can occur with Monocular Elevation Deficiency, but they are not directly related.
 Amblyopia, a lack of visual development of one eye, may result if a child is unable to use both eyes simultaneously due to the elevation deficit.

 The treatment of Monocular Elevation Deficiency is surgery or prism in glasses, which are indicated if the eyes can only align with an abnormal head posture, such as large chin up posture due to double vision in straight ahead gaze.
 The type of surgery depends on the cause of the elevation deficit.
-Surgery is usually performed on the affected eye but may sometimes be necessary in the opposite eye to fully correct the deficit.
+Surgery is usually performed on the eye that cannot look up but may sometimes be necessary in the opposite eye to improve the deficit.

 Patching is sometimes necessary to treat amblyopia (weak vision) that can result from misalignment of the eyes.
 Patching will not realign the eyes; it is done to help strengthen the vision in the eye that has amblyopia.